clkHere/PythonStuff/B_Data_Science_Journey/0. Projects/b.Unguided_Personal/a.Mean-Variance-StDevCalculator.md

 import numpy as np
 import sys

 DEFINE calculate(LIST):
     IF len(LIST) is less than 9 :
       raise ValueError ('List must contain nine numbers')
     DECLARE matrix variable and assign it: np.array(LIST).reshape(3,3) to create a numpy 3x3 matrix

-    #CREATE a dictionary that sets calculation_id(cID) as keys : numpy calculations(nCalc) as values which are converted back to a python list
+    *CREATE a dictionary that sets --
+     calculation_id(cID) as keys : numpy calculations(nCalc) as values --
+     which are converted back to a python list*

     DECLARE dict = {
         'mean': [
                   [nCalc.mean(matrix, axis=0).tolist()],